Take Charge and Become a Leader in Finance with a Master's in Finance

 See Yourself Succeed in Finance

 Southern New Hampshire University has a long history of providing highly respected finance-related undergraduate and graduate degrees, having been founded as an accounting school in 1932.
 Our MS in Finance degree program continues this fine tradition.
 As a SNHU student, you'll have access to internship and networking opportunities through well-connected alumni who have earned their graduate finance degrees.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
-The benefits of earning your master's in finance online at SNHU include:
+The benefits of earning your master's in finance at SNHU include:

-Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
-You can apply at any time and get a decision within days of submitting all required materials.
-To apply, simply contact an admission counselor, who can help you explore financial options.
-Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.
+Acceptance decisions are made on a rolling basis throughout the year for our three 16-week graduate terms.
+You can apply at any time and get a decision within two weeks of submitting all required materials.
+To apply, simply complete our online application form.

 When you earn a master's in finance, you'll acquire financial knowledge and analytical skills with widespread appeal to employers in a variety of industries, including corporate finance, commercial banking, securities analysis, investment banking, financial planning, risk management and insurance.